zju-bis/edgesnn-survey/README.md

  - Differential Coding for Training-Free ANN-to-SNN Conversion (ICML'2025)
  - Temporal Misalignment in ANN-SNN Conversion and its Mitigation via Probabilistic Spiking Neurons (ICML'2025)
  - A Fast and Accurate ANN-SNN Conversion Algorithm with Negative Spikes (IJCAI'2025)
+ - Synergy Between the Strong and the Weak: Spiking Neural Networks are Inherently Self-Distillers (NIPS'2025)

 ### Bio-inspired Neuron Optimization